DCallaz/flitsr/README.md

 * `sbfl`: Disables the FLITSR algorithm so that only the base metric is used to produce the ranking.
 This is equivalent to using the base metric as-is, but allows the user to run these metrics within the FLITSR framework.
-* `tcm`: Specifies that the input is of the TCM format type, which is a single file containing the coverage information and bug locations.
-More information on the TCM format can be found at the [TCM homepage](https://www.fernuni-hagen.de/ps/prjs/PD/)
 * The following arguments replace the default ranking output of FLITSR with evaluation calculations.
 Multiple of the following arguments can be given in the same call: